paradigmxyz/reth/book/run/sync-op-mainnet.md

 ### 2. Import Receipts

+This step is optional.
+To run a full node, skip this step.
+If however receipts are to be imported, the corresponding transactions must already be imported (see [step 1](#1-import-blocks)).

 Imports a `.rlp` file of receipts, that has been exported with command to export receipts specified in
 <https://github.com/testinprod-io/op-geth/pull/1> (command for exporting receipts uses custom RLP-encoding).

 ```bash